Dudley: Local government

-The town had been a manorial borough from the end of the 13th century, and from at least the 16th century until the passing of the Dudley Town Act of 1791, was governed by the Court Leet of the Lords of Dudley.
+The town had been a manorial borough from the end of the 13th century, and from at least the 16th century until the passing of the Dudley Town Act 1791 (31 Geo.
+3. c.
+79), was governed by the Court Leet of the Lords of Dudley.
 From 1791, the Town Commissioners were the main local authority although the Court Leet continued to meet until 1866.
 In 1836 the Dudley Poor Law Union was formed, consisting of Dudley itself, and the parishes of Sedgley, Tipton, and Rowley Regis.
 In 1853 the Town Commissioners were superseded by the Board of Health, before the town was eventually incorporated into a municipal borough in 1865.
 It became a county borough in 1888 under the Local Government Act.

 For many years the town (but not the castle, which was outside the boundary in Staffordshire) formed part of an exclave of the county of Worcestershire.
 Despite the more recent changes in county boundaries, the town and borough still remain part of the Anglican Diocese of Worcester.

 Dudley Council House in Priory Road was financed by the then Earl of Dudley, and was officially opened by Duke of Kent in December 1935.
 Dudley Town Hall (an events venue) opened on St James's Road in 1928; it stands next to council offices which were converted from the old Police Station in 1939, after the construction of a new building on nearby New Street.

 Dudley is the administrative centre of the Dudley Metropolitan Borough, governed by Dudley Metropolitan Borough Council.
-The borough, which also includes the towns of Halesowen and Stourbridge, had a population of 312,925 as of the 2011 census.
+The borough, which also includes the towns of Halesowen and Stourbridge, had a population of just over 312,900 as of the 2011 census.
 In 2012 the Dudley Metropolitan Borough made an unsuccessful bid to receive city status, losing out to Chelmsford, Perth, and St. Asaph.